Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organisation.

 This might require a shift in your organisation's approach to supplier management at every level, but unless somebody gets a handle on the records and establishes a policy for cleaning them up, the hidden costs of poor or non-management will continue to eat away at the business's profit margins.
 It makes sense for the CFO, in tandem with Procurement, to take the initiative.

 And once the system is in place, it opens up the potential for a host of further benefits.
 Departments with specialist knowledge, such as IT, can engage directly with the supplier approval process through the system.
 It becomes a platform for switching on a range of shared services that enhance the procurement process: self-billing, for example, driving purchase order compliance throughout the organisation, and gaining control of maverick spend.

-Effective contract management and best-value sourcing - two goals at the heart of Finance and Procurement strategy - depend on good supplier relationships.
+- two goals at the heart of Finance and Procurement strategy - depend on good supplier relationships.
 Automation will eventually empower suppliers to manage their own profiles via exclusive portals, monitoring the progress of queries and invoice status.
 Smaller suppliers will benefit from being able to flip purchase orders back as invoices.
 And fat will be cut out of the process at every stage.